 Yes No

-If the answer is “Yes”, please provide information on the financial intelligence unit established in your country
+If the answer is “Yes”, please provide information on the financial intelligence unit established in your country.

 Has your country implemented measures to detect and monitor the movement of cash and appropriate negotiable instruments across its borders (art.
 7, para.
 2)?